-The essential point: Meaning is given where none is provided.
+The essential point: Meaning is generated where none is provided.

-When you are doing your community service projects, are your recipients giving meaning that is very different than you what you are intending?
+When you do your community service projects, are your recipients generating their own meaning that is very different than what you are intending?

 If we don’t look for opportunities to talk our faith while we are serving, are the recipients missing the point?